ApprenticeAI/frapy/docs/topics/extensions.rst

 2. live references (see :ref:`topics-leaks-trackrefs`)
 3. stack trace of all threads

-After the stack trace and engine status is dumped, the Scrapy process continues running normally.
+After the stack trace and engine status is dumped, the Frapy process continues running normally.

 This extension only works on POSIX-compliant platforms (i.e. not Windows), because the `SIGQUIT`_ and `SIGUSR2`_ signals are not available on Windows.

-There are at least two ways to send Scrapy the `SIGQUIT`_ signal:
+There are at least two ways to send Frapy the `SIGQUIT`_ signal:

-1. By pressing Ctrl-\ while a Scrapy process is running (Linux only?)
+1. By pressing Ctrl-\ while a Frapy process is running (Linux only?)
-2. By running this command (assuming ``<pid>`` is the process id of the Scrapy process)::
+2. By running this command (assuming ``<pid>`` is the process id of the Frapy process)::

     kill -QUIT <pid>